PaddlePaddle/PaddleX/README_en.md

 ## 📊 What can PaddleX do？

 All pipelines of PaddleX support **online experience** and local **fast inference**.
 You can quickly experience the effects of each pre-trained pipeline.
-If you are satisfied with the effects of the pre-trained pipeline, you can directly perform [High-Performance Inference](./docs/pipeline_deploy/high_performance_inference_en.md) / [serving deployment](./docs/pipeline_deploy/service_deploy_en.md) / [edge deployment](./docs/pipeline_deploy/lite_deploy_en.md) on the pipeline.
+If you are satisfied with the effects of the pre-trained pipeline, you can directly perform [high-performance inference](./docs/pipeline_deploy/high_performance_inference_en.md) / [serving deployment](./docs/pipeline_deploy/service_deploy_en.md) / [edge deployment](./docs/pipeline_deploy/lite_deploy_en.md) on the pipeline.
 If not satisfied, you can also **second development** to improve the pipeline effect.
 For the complete pipeline development process, please refer to the [PaddleX pipeline Development Tool Local Use Tutorial](./docs/pipeline_usage/pipeline_develop_guide_en.md).

 In addition, PaddleX provides developers with a full-process efficient model training and deployment tool based on a [cloud-based graphical development interface](https://aistudio.baidu.com/pipeline/mine).
 Developers **do not need code development**, just need to prepare a dataset that meets the pipeline requirements to **quickly start model training**.
 For details, please refer to the tutorial ["Developing Industrial-level AI Models with Zero Threshold"](https://aistudio.baidu.com/practical/introduce/546656605663301).